Esri/esri-leaflet/site/source/pages/api-reference/layers/feature-layer.md

         <tr>
             <td><code>fields</code></td>
             <td><code>Array</code></td>
             <td>An array of metadata names to pull from the service.
-Includes all fields by default.</td>
+Includes all fields by default.
+You should always specifcy the name of the unique id for the service.
+Usually either `'FID'` or `'OBJECTID'`.</td>
         </tr>
         <tr>
             <td><code>from</code></td>